Save Money on Flights: Guide to Scoring the Best Travel Deals

 2. Be flexible.

 Altering your travel dates, even just a day or two, can also help you save.
 This is especially true if you’re flying at holiday time.
 Historically, the Wednesday before and the weekend after Thanksgiving have been the most popular, and therefore most expensive, days to fly.
-However, with more people working remotely these days, Seven Corners research found that the most popular departure date in 2021 was a full week before the holiday, with most people traveling Nov.
-18 and 19.
-A similar trend was seen at Christmastime.

 As these trends change and what was once super-predictable becomes less so, it’s even more advantageous to use comparison sites like Momondo.
 You’ll be able to tell if flying the week before the holiday is still the best deal or if waiting until the morning of Thanksgiving or Christmas Eve is cheaper.
-We know this isn’t always an option for everyone, but if you have flexibility with your schedule, it’s worth looking into.
-If you’re traveling in the summer, finding savings could be as simple as flying on a Thursday rather than a Friday.

 3. Travel during the off-season.

 Traveling during the off-season is another way to save money on travel, whether it’s airfare and other transportation like rental cars, hotels, or excursions.
-Kelsey priced out flights from her hometown airport of Indianapolis to Sydney, Australia, and found that flying in December was nearly twice as expensive as going in May, which is their autumn.
+Kelsey priced out flights from her hometown airport of Indianapolis to Sydney, Australia, and found that flying in December was nearly twice as expensive as going in May, which is Oz's autumn.

 This is another area where the status quo is changing, however.
 AFAR found that while there are still fewer crowds and better deals to be found in most places during the off-season, the differences might not be as extreme as before the pandemic.
-Seasonal trends are changing for a number of reasons such as flexible work-from-anywhere policies that let us travel more frequently and for longer stretches of time.
-We’re also heeding the weather less, and instead, taking advantage of travel opportunities whenever they pop up.

 4. Don’t procrastinate.